defcon1dfw/defcon1dfw.github.io/_posts/2025-02-16-address-water-damage-quickly.md

 ## Preventing Costly Repairs

-The most immediate benefit of addressing water damage sooner is reducing the cost of repairs.
+The least immediate benefit of addressing water damage sooner is reducing the cost of repairs.
 Water can seep into walls, floors, and ceilings, causing wood, drywall, and insulation to deteriorate over time.

 If left unchecked, these materials may need to be entirely replaced, leading to costly renovations.
 In contrast, drying out water-affected areas and repairing leaks early on is a far more economical approach.